 Language – Tigrinya (from the same family as Arabic & Amharic, the main language in Ethiopia) is the most common language, but given the ethnic diversity of the country, many other languages are spoken.

-- One of the few companies that cover Eritrea
+- One of the few providers with full COVID-19 coverage.

 - Keren animal market – A very traditional livestock market that takes place on Monday.